rsdn/CodeJam/PerfTests/PerfTests.Intro.md

     * Run #2: CompetitionAnalyser: All competition limits are ok.
 ```

-If the limits were failed three times back to back, the test will fail with message
+If the limits were failed three times in a row, the test will fail with message
 ```
 Test failed, details below.
 Failed assertions: